01Create a Snappy Subject Line

 - Volunteers.
 After all, they are your best donors.

 - Media contacts—don't send them an email asking them to donate, but perhaps a newsworthy story to potentially report on

-Emailed newsletters are vitally important to fundraising, so get yours right.
-Put as much time and attention into them as you would a major email or direct mail fundraising campaign.
+Emailed newsletters are vitally crucial to fundraising, so get yours right.
+Put as much time and attention into them as you would a significant email or direct mail fundraising campaign.
 Otherwise, you're just throwing away time and money.